tonoarnau/Roulette-Game/README.md

-A silly game made in Ionic
+A silly game made with Ionic

 ## How to play